FloWuenne/scFunctions/Tutorials/process_SCENIC.md

 show very high and specific RSS, while other cell types for which more similar cell types exist in the dataset, like cardiomyocytes show less specificty for the regulons.
 In this small toy example, it seems that ~ 0.05 - 0.1 will capture specific regulons for most cell types.
+For highlighting purposes, we are gonna filter with 0.4 to be able to easily visualize the result in a heatmap.

 ``` r
 rrs_df_wide <- rrs_df %>%